 WHAT IS RENTED VS. WHAT YOU MAY KEEP:

 ALL REUSABLE MATERIALS SHOULD BE RETURNED TO US IN GOOD, WORKING ORDER, including all equipment (incubator, cage, heater plate, feeder and waterer) and educational materials (exploration set and reference books.)

 Chicks may be kept by the participating family or returned to us upon completion of the program – families MUST notify us of their intent during the last week of the program so we can plan accordingly.
 Please see further options below.

 Additionally, each participating family receives a thoughtful, interactive single-use item, such as a journal, coloring or activity book.
 These enrich and support the learning experience, while also becoming treasured family keepsakes!

-KEEPING YOUR CHICKENS FOR LONGER:
+KEEPING YOUR CHICKENS FOR LONGER (or forever!):